 Join as many niche-specific Communities as you can find, and pin to them like you would group boards.

-📒 Note: Some Pinterest pros claim that both group boards and Tailwind Communities are outdated or pointless, but I disagree.
+📒 Some Pinterest pros claim that group boards and Tailwind Communities are outdated or pointless, but I’m afraid I have to disagree.
 When just starting out on Pinterest, it’s worth the time and effort to get your pins seen by as many eyes as possible.

 Pinterest can be an amazing source of traffic for your blog, but you will only get out of the platform what you put in.